suzandiab55/Cost-of-Living-in-the-United-States/README.md

 Moreover, provided is the [shapefile](https://coach-courses-us.s3.amazonaws.com/public/courses/data-immersion/A6/6.3/us-states.json) used for the geospatial analysis.

-Lastly, [here](https://fred.stlouisfed.org/series/USACPALTT01CTGYM) is the file utilized for the time series analysis.
+Lastly, included is the [time series analysis](https://fred.stlouisfed.org/series/USACPALTT01CTGYM) file.
 ## Tools
 For this project, the following python libraries were used:
 - pandas & numpy - for data analysis